By Div Pillay & Michelle Redfern,

 For example, if you had to continue to have low levels of women or CALD women represented across your organisation, what does that mean for your reach with customers (51% of our population are women and we are one of the most multicultural nations in the world).
 Do you know how your engagement scores translate across diverse groups?
 Are your staff feeling like onlookers and are these hidden within a 70+ average engagement score?

 - Commit to act with transparency and accountability

 At a senior level, engage the right stakeholder to develop policy, set targets and then make the right leaders accountable for communicating and embedding the policy and the targets into the organisational operating rhythm.
 All other levels: start with simple acts of inclusion, don’t talk over someone, learn to pronounce someone’s name, encourage an opinion and be open to listening fully – basically invite an onlooker in and keep the door open.

 No fluff with celebration or food or festivals – these are practical steps to make inclusion happen on an organisational and individual level, in ways that allow people to be valued and other’s to step up.

 CDW (Culturally Diverse Women) is a joint venture of MindTribes & Advancing Women with the purpose of addressing the significant under-representation of culturally diverse women in senior leadership roles in Australia.

-CDW is a multi-faceted program for CALD women with two phases, backed by significant research and expertise of it facilitators, Div Pillay & Michelle Redfern.
+CDW is a multi-faceted program for CALD women with two phases, backed by significant research and expertise of founders, Div Pillay & Michelle Redfern.
 Women joining will undertake a capability program that is designed to honour their cultural heritage whilst providing them with the tools and expertise to navigate and advance in their workplace.